Frequently asked questions

 Additional ICT tips for students and parents

-• Everyone needs to understand the basics of online safety.
-We recommend reviewing the Australian Signals Directorate’s guide on cybersecurity. https://www.cyber.gov.au/learn-basics
+Everyone needs to understand the basics of online safety.
+We recommend reviewing the Australian Signals Directorate’s cybersecurity guide. https://www.cyber.gov.au/learn-basics